 We also have a Food Pantry which gives out food bags Monday-Friday 9:00 AM-3:00 PM.

 The Warehouse stores all of our donated items.
-It is open Tuesday and Thursday 10:00 AM-1:00 PM as a free store for community members.
+It is open Monday and Wednesday 2pm-4pm, if volunteer staffing permits, as a free store for community members.

 Furniture deliveries can be arranged for individuals who have found housing in the community.